Wall Street Pummels Pitney Bowes Inc. (PBI) After Recent Earnings Report

 Sponsored

+The average price from analysts is $10.67, which is $4.87 above the current price.
 PBI currently public float of 164.98M and currently shorts hold a 6.50% ratio of that float.
-Today, the average trading volume of PBI was 2.02M shares.
+Today, the average trading volume of PBI was 2.07M shares.

 PBI’s Market Performance